Formulations

 To set or change the properties of an existing formulation:

-or simply double click on the formulation in the Building Block Explorer
+or simply double click on the formulation in the Building Blocks Explorer

 To clone a formulation in the project: